akshayvadher/akshayvadher.github.io/content/posts/my-journey-to-test-driven-development/index.md

 ```
 The same way, every example mocks databases.
 That was the biggest issue for me.

-We are not developing algorithms, we are developing APIs, which need to interact with database.
+We are not developing algorithms, we are developing APIs, which need to interact with databases.

-If you are mocking the database then you are losing out a big chunck of logic from testability perspective.
+If you are mocking the database then you are losing out a big chunk of logic from testability perspective.

 _Reason 2_
 If you ask a developer to add test cases to existing API then (s)he will write some junk code and name that a test case.
 Nobody tests the tests!